How to Remove the Obstacles to Your Success

 Step 3: Identify Likely Obstacles

 As soon as you start swimming against the current, you will start feeling resistance.
-It's as if the universe conspires to keep you from succeeding.
+It's as if the universe is testing you to see how serious you are about succeeding.
 That's why you have to anticipate these obstacles and build strategies to overcome them.

-- Obstacle: Mindlessly eating for lunch what I always eat.
+- Obstacle: Mindlessly eating what I always eat for lunch.